 - Be careful to avoid downed power lines and stay away from buildings and bridges from which heavy objects might fall during an aftershock.

 What to Do When a Tsunami WATCH is Issued

--If you have special evacuation needs (small children, elderly people, or persons with disabilities) consider early evacuation.
+- If you have special evacuation needs (small children, elderly people, large animals, or persons with disabilities) consider early evacuation.
 Evacuation may take longer, allow extra time.

 What to Do When a Tsunami WARNING is Issued

 - Listen to a NOAA Weather Radio, Coast Guard emergency frequency station, or other reliable source for updated emergency information.
 Authorities will issue a warning only if they believe there is a real threat from tsunami.

 - Follow instructions issued by local authorities.
 Recommended evacuation routes may be different from the one you use, or you may be advised to climb higher.

 If you are in a tsunami risk area, do the following:

 - If you hear an official tsunami warning or detect signs of a tsunami, evacuate at once.
 A tsunami warning is issued when authorities are certain that a tsunami threat exists, and there may be little time to get out.

 - Take your Disaster Supplies Kit.
 Having supplies will make you more comfortable during the evacuation.